deuxfleurs-org/eml-codec/README.md

   - Parsing optimization that would make more complicated to understand the logic.
   - Optimization for a specific use case, to the detriment of other use cases.
-  - Pipelining/streaming/buffering as the parser can arbitrarily backtrack + our result contains reference to the whole buffer, imf-codec must keep the whole buffer in memory.
+  - Pipelining/streaming/buffering as the parser can arbitrarily backtrack + our result contains reference to the whole buffer, eml-codec must keep the whole buffer in memory.
 Avoiding the sequential approach would certainly speed-up a little bit the parsing, but it's too much work to implement currently.
-  - Zerocopy.
-It might be implementable in the future, but to quickly bootstrap this project, I avoided it for now.

 ## Missing / known bugs